VerstandInvictus/VNIXSPQR/README.md

 # VNIXSPQR
 Displays Unix time - in Roman numerals.
 Readably.

+You can access the live output of this script (current Unix time at pageload) at: https://hook.io/verstandinvictus/vnixspqr

 If this was done in the usual fashion, a Unix timestamp would be about 1.4 million Ms and then a few other numerals.

 This would obviously not be useful or readable.